Top Nav

 Alternative Livelihoods for the Community

-Additionally MWC supports the creation of alternative revenue sources to develop sustainable local microprojects.
+In addition, at MWC we support the creation of alternative revenue sources to develop sustainable local microprojects.
 The aim is to elicit local competence in sustainable resource management, which respects the needs of the villagers and encourages new perspectives.
 This approach is the background of a project which encourages the villagers to use the invasive water hyacinth as an alternative revenue source.

 Continue Reading